Your best teacher is your last mistake.

 40. Make a template for your posts

 This one isn’t a must, just something we’ve decided on doing to keep the proper branding of our product.
+When you build a website with great design, your social media images should be aligned with the main theme.
 Here are some of the templates we use in social media.

 Chanty social media templates